 Once a separate town that Barcelona annexed during the early part of the twentieth century.
 Gràcia still maintains its own village-like identity.
 Life here revolves around the many picturesque plazas where you can sit, drink a coffee or a beer and watch the world go by.

-A good choice if you want to try and avoid the tourist crowds and experience Barcelona as a local, the only big-name attraction in Gràcia is Antoni Gaudí’s Parc Güell.
+A good choice if you want to try and avoid the tourist crowds and experience Barcelona like a local, the only big-name attraction in Gràcia is Antoni Gaudí’s Park Güell.

 The downside of staying in Gràcia is that it’s not very central and you’ll have to use public transport quite a lot when visiting other parts of the city.
 Having said that, Barcelona’s public transport system is excellent and inexpensive.